ferocemarcello/sports_team_data_model/README.md

 ## Data Ingestion

 * **Database Setup:** PostgreSQL is set up using Terraform, ensuring a consistent and reproducible database schema.
-* **Containerization:** The entire ingestion process runs within a Docker container built on `python:3.12-slim-bookworm` for portability and isolation.
+* **Containerization:** The entire ingestion process runs using dbt within a Docker container built on `python:3.12-slim-buster` for portability and isolation.
+Database tables are also built using terraform within a Docker container built on alpine

 ## Setup and Running Instructions